victoradepoju/transaction-analytic-service/README.md

 ## Project Overview

 The project is built using **Spring Boot** and provides a REST API to analyze transaction data.
-The data is stored in files, where each file represents transactions for a specific day.
+The data is stored in files (.txt), where each file represents transactions for a specific day.
 The application reads these files, processes the data, and provides insights through various endpoints.

-Here's the structured `README.md` content that documents your project folder structure and provides a brief description of each component:

 ---